Hallucinations are where someone sees, hears, smells, tastes or feels things that don't exist outside their mind.

 Various prescription medicines can occasionally cause hallucinations.
 Elderly people may be at particular risk.

 Hallucinations caused by medication can be dose-related and they usually stop when you stop taking the medicine.
-However, never stop taking a medication without speaking to your doctor first and, if necessary, after being assessed by a psychiatrist.
+However, never stop taking a medicine without speaking to your doctor first and, if necessary, after being assessed by a psychiatrist.

 Speak to your GP about how the medication is affecting you, so you can discuss the possibility of switching to another medicine.